jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

 - **J. Si**, and S. Kim, "Improving Texture Defect Detection Performance in DRAEM Using Combinations of Masking with High-Pass Emphasis Filtering", Proc.
-Of Korea Society of Computer and Information Conferenece, UnderReview
+Of Korea Society of Computer and Information Conferenece, Accepted

 - J. Song, **J. Si**, and S. Kim, "Analysis and Comparison of Classification Performance on Handwritten Datasets using ResNet-50 Model", Proc.
-Of Korea Society of Computer and Information Conferenece, UnderReview
+Of Korea Society of Computer and Information Conferenece, Accepted

 - D. Kim, **J. Si**, S. Son, M. Woo, and S. Kim, "Stable Diffusion-based Prompt Engineering for Generating Virtual Interviewers", Proc.
-Of Korea Society of Computer and Information Conferenece, UnderReview
+Of Korea Society of Computer and Information Conferenece, Accepted

 - S. Yang, **J. Si**, and S. Kim, "Development of a Unity-Based Interview Room Prototype for Virtual Interviews in a Metaverse Environment", Proc.
-Of Korea Society of Computer and Information Conferenece, UnderReview
+Of Korea Society of Computer and Information Conferenece, Accepted

 - J. Kim, G. Kim, **J. Si**, and S. Kim, "Development of Pepper Disease Detection Application based on Object Detection using Mobile Camera", Proc.
-Of Korea Society of Computer and Information Conferenece, UnderReview
+Of Korea Society of Computer and Information Conferenece, Accepted

 - **J. Si** and S. Kim, "Defect Detection of Wood Grain Images with Image Gradient Applied to AE-based Generation", IEEE International Conference on Knowledge Innovation and Invention, Accepted